Cognigy/Documentation/docs/en/docs/ai/resources/deploy/snapshots.md

   * A new task will be created as deleting all current resources from the Virtual Agent and restoring the resources from the Snapshot can take some time
   * A success notification will be displayed once your Virtual Agent has been successfully restored from the Snapshot

-!!! note "Restoring a snapshot from another agent may require manual changes to the endpoints"
+!!! note "Restoring a Snapshot from another agent may require manual changes to the endpoints"
     [![Version badge](https://img.shields.io/badge/Added in-v4.19.0-blue.svg)]({{config.site_url}})
     Restoring a snapshot from another agent will automatically update the endpoints assigned with primary locale but would need a manual update for endpoints with secondary locale.
 Those endpoints will be indicated with a red dot beside the endpoint name, like in the images below.